Adewale103/Norb-Shopping-Mall-Using-Cloudinary/README.md

 # Norb-Shopping-Mall
 Norb-Shopping-Mall is an eCommerce project built with the following: Spring MVC framework, Java, Mongo, and maven as a build tool.
 Spring Security was used for authentication and authorization and the product images were uploaded on cloudinary.
-Used Jupiter testing library and MockMvc for Unit Testing.
+Used Jupiter testing library and MockMvc for Unit Testing.Verification sms were sent through twilo sms services.